Addicted to You (Hikaru Utada song): Promotion and other appearances

 Wataru Takeishi directed the accompanying music video, which was filmed in Hong Kong and featured Utada inside a nightclub.
 The music video was included on Utada's Single Clip Collection Vol. 1 (1999).
-"Addicted to You" has been included in four of Utada's live Japanese tours concert: Bohemian Summer 2000, Utada Unplugged, Utada in Budokan 2004-2005, and Utada United 2006.
+"Addicted to You" has been included in four of Utada's live Japanese concert tours: Bohemian Summer 2000, Utada Unplugged, Utada in Budokan 2004-2005, and Utada United 2006.
 The live versions were then released on a live DVD for each tour.